greendatamining/greendatamining18/pages/home.md

 September 10-14, 2018 - Dublin, Ireland </strong></span></br><br />
 <hr><br />
 <br />
-This workshop aims to bring together people from many different fields in machine learning and data mining that have a common interest in energy efficiency, energy aware computing, hardware accelerators, and embedded systems.<br />
+EVAThis workshop aims to bring together people from many different fields in machine learning and data mining that have a common interest in energy efficiency, energy aware computing, hardware accelerators, and embedded systems.<br />